avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/README.md

 <h5> About the Lab (Objective) : </h5>

 This Lab is related to CSE and IT Branch.
-In this lab we can learn circuit designing and simulation of 3-8 Line Decoder.
+In this lab the user will learn circuit designing and working simulation of 3-8 Line Decoder.

 <h5> About the Experiment : </h5>

-In this experiment, we will create circuit and Implement in real life.
-We will note down the observations and readings in the form of Truth Table and Logic Gates.
-We will see the simulations in the experiment with taking numerous inputs.
+Thsi experiment is about to design combinational circuit with the help of Logic Gates.
+This experiment is about to take n coded input in the form of n input and provide 2^n output.

 <h5> Target Audience : </h5>